tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 * clarify two types of PKI setup
 * add some clarifications on how AUTH payload is computed

 # Introduction

 A Cryptographically Relevant Quantum Computer (CRQC) could break traditional asymmetric cryptographic algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of IKEv2.
-New Post-Quantum Cryptographic (PQC) algorithms for digital signature were recently published like NIST {{ML-DSA}}, however by considering potential flaws in the new algorithm's specifications and implementations, it will take time for these new PQC algorithms to be field proven.
+New Post-Quantum Cryptographic (PQC) algorithms for digital signature were recently published like ML-DSA {{ML-DSA}}, however by considering potential flaws in the new algorithm's specifications and implementations, it will take time for these new PQC algorithms to be field proven.
 So it is risky to only use PQC algorithms before they are mature.
 There is more detailed discussion on motivation of a hybrid approach for authentication in {{Section 1.3 of I-D.ietf-pquip-hybrid-signature-spectrums}}.

 This document describes an IKEv2 hybrid authentication scheme that contains both traditional and PQC algorithms, so that authentication is secure as long as one algorithm in the hybrid scheme is secure.